Abjad/abjad/trunk/abjad/documentation/chapters/appendices/abjad_book/index.rst

 ``abjad-book``
 ==============

-``abjad-book`` is an independent application included every installation of Abjad. ``abjad-book`` allows you to write Abjad code in the middle of documents written in HTML, LaTeX or ReST.
+``abjad-book`` is an independent application included in every installation of Abjad. ``abjad-book`` allows you to write Abjad code in the middle of documents written in HTML, LaTeX or ReST.
 We created ``abjad-book`` to help us document Abjad.